mre/mre.github.io.v3/content/2020/sponsors/index.md

 I put it off, even though nobody stepped in to fill this niche.
 I put it off, even though I kept the list up-to-date for five years, just to learn about the tools out there.
-You get the gist: When ideas sound obvious, it's probably because they are, so don't put things off for too long.
+You get the gist: don't put things off for too long.
+When ideas sound obvious, it's probably because they are.

 ## Revenue Model